Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • mucopurulent discharge from the nose,

-• runoff of mucus and pus down the back of the throat.
+• drainage of mucus and pus down the back of the throat.

 How is sphenoiditis diagnosed?

-Undoubtedly, patient complaints (symptoms) are important in making the correct diagnosis, however, the final diagnosis of "sphenoiditis" can only be made by relying on additional examination methods.
+Undoubtedly, patient complaints (symptoms) are important in making the correct diagnosis, however, a final diagnosis of “sphenoiditis” can only be made by relying on additional examination methods.

 Additional methods include, for example, nasal endoscopy.
-However, nasal endoscopy alone is not enough either. in about 50-60% of cases, endoscopy does not reveal anything pathological.
-Plain x-rays of the skull provide little information and are usually useless.
+However, nasal endoscopy alone is also not enough, because In approximately 50-60% of cases, endoscopy does not reveal anything pathological.
+Conventional radiography of the skull is not very informative and, as a rule, useless.

 The only methods that can definitely determine sphenoiditis are computed tomography (CT) or magnetic resonance imaging (MRI) -